 - There are no Documents.

-Fibery is a set of connected apps
+Fibery is a set of connected Spaces

 Entry barrier is higher.
 Everything has a cost.
 With power comes complexity.
 Fibery hasn’t found a good balance between freedom and complexity yet.

-Let’s create a base/app
+Let’s create a Base/Space

 We’ll try to create a basic process in both tools.
 Let’s take a simple Product Tracking process with Epics and Features.
 Epics are huge requirements that break down to smaller requirements (Features).